djues3/Banka-1-Frontend/README.md

 - **Axios**
 - **Material-UI**

-You can install them by running the command:
+You can install all dependencies by running the command:
 ```<bash>
-npm install -g react-router-dom axios @mui/material @emotion/react @emotion/styled
+npm install
 ```

 # Project organization: